-Assessment: you inspect the accountability system policies, plans, procedures, and processes to identify what exists.
+Identify: you inspect the accountability system policies, plans, procedures, and processes to identify what exists.

-Analysis: you then dissect and thoroughly study each accountability system policy, plan, procedure, and process to understand what they look like.
+Analyze: you then dissect and thoroughly study each accountability system policy, plan, procedure, and process to understand what they look like.
 The devil is in the detail.

-Evaluation: finally, you compare and contrast each accountability system policy, plan, procedure, and process against benchmarks and best practices to judge their effectiveness.
+Evaluate: finally, you compare and contrast each accountability system policy, plan, procedure, and process against benchmarks and best practices to judge their effectiveness.

 If you believe there are weaknesses in your employer's accountability system, make sure to take notes on the behaviors and conditions you see in the workplace that may be pointing to accountability system policies, plans, processes, and procedures that are inadequate or missing.

-Accountability is an extremely important element in the safety and health management system.
+Finally, accountability is an extremely important element in the safety and health management system.
 Having a firm understanding of the concept and program will help ensure success.

 Check out this historical film which was the fifth in a series of five USAF safety training films dealing with general safety issues.
 Produced by Graphic Films of Los Angeles, where Douglas Trumbull (who did effects for "2001 a Space Odyssey") once worked.